isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/national-environment-agency-chemical-control-and-management-department-ozone-depleting-substances.md

 **Additional Notes:**

-1. Please note that import/ export clearances for controlled ODS/HFC shall be obtained from CCMD in advance if the importing/ exporting countries requires Prior Informed Consent (PIC) Procedure ; and
+1. Please note that import/ export clearances for controlled ODS/HFC shall be obtained from CCMD in advance if the importing/ exporting countries requires Prior Informed Consent (PIC) Procedure.
 2. If the importers or exporters do not have the required Hazardous Substances Licence, please contact CCMD officer (darren_tay@nea.gov.sg) for advice.
+3. Permit applications are processed within five working days upon receipt of all required documents.
+Declarants are encouraged to submit their applications early and ensure all submissions in TradeNet (including supporting documents) are complete and accurate to avoid delays.
+Permit applications are considered complete when the trader has a valid Hazardous Substance licence and all relevant supporting documents are provided.

 Please refer to  [link](https://www.tradenet.gov.sg/tradenet/portlets/search/searchHSCA/searchInitHSCA.do)  for product codes.